 Caroline Whyte has been involved with Feasta since 2002.
 She studied ecological economics at Mälardalen University in Sweden, writing a masters thesis on the relationship between central banking and sustainability.
 She contributed to Feasta's books Fleeing Vesuvius and Sharing for Survival.
 Along with four other Feasta climate group members she helped to launch the CapGlobalCarbon initative at the COP-21 summit in Paris in December 2015.
 In February 2017 she participated in the World Basic Income conference in Manchester, discussing the potential for climate action to contribute to reducing poverty and inequality worldwide.
-She lives in central France, from where she edits the Feasta website.Caroline Whyte has written 31 articles so far, you can find them below.
+She is also an active member of Feasta's currency group.
+She lives in central France, from where she edits the Feasta website.Caroline Whyte has written 38 articles so far, you can find them below.

 About Caroline Whyte

 Caroline Whyte reflects on some of the criticism of Greta Thunberg's campaign.

 "In theorising about efficiency and the management of resources with a western European mind-set, many “great thinkers” were unable to see efficiency when it was right in front of them," writes Brian Davey in Credo, "so steeped were they in a hubristic assurance of their own cultural superiority."